withhaibun/haibun-web-accessibility-axe-/README.md

 Axe serves as an accessibility testing ruleset developed by Deque Systems, and follows the interational standards set under WCAG.

-### Playwright-Axe

-Playwright-Axe is a Node library to combine the efforts of playwright and axe to conduct accessibility tests.

-To download playwright:

-`npm i-D @playwright/test`

-To download playwright-axe:

-`npm i-D axe-playwright`

-After the installation, the modules in this repository can be used freely.

-# Developing haibun-web-accessibility-axe

-Installation uses a shell script, which is tested in Linux & macOS, and should also work on Windows using WSL.

-Clone the repo,
-and install Lerna and Typescript globally;

-`npm i -g lerna typescript`

-To run and test:

-  `npx playwright test`

 ## Developing modules and Haibun core together

 To develop your own separate module while developing Haibun modules, use: